-Our company's independent directors have had good communication with the certifying accountants and a summary of the major communication items for 2022 is as follows:
+Our company's independent directors have had good communication with the certifying accountants and a summary of the major communication items for 2023 is as follows:

-Date Communication Highlights 2022.3.24 Report on the audit of individual financial statements and consolidated financial statements, report on internal control audits for 2021
+Date Communication Highlights 2023.3.16 Report on the audit of individual financial statements and consolidated financial statements, report on internal control audits for 2022

-(3) Corporate Governance Status and Deviations from "The Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons
+(3) Corporate Governance Status and Deviations from"The Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons

-Implementation Status Deviations from"the Corporate Governance Evaluation Item No Abstract Illustration Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons 1.Has the company developed and disclosed principles of corporate governance practices in accordance with the Code of Corporate Governance Practices for Listed Companies?
-V No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies 2.Shareholding structure and shareholders' equity of the Company (1) Does the company have internal procedures to deal with shareholders' suggestions, queries, disputes and litigation matters, and implement them in accordance with the procedures?
+Implementation Status Deviations from"the Corporate Governance Evaluation Item Yes No Abstract Illustration Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons 1.Has the company developed and disclosed principles of corporate governance practices in accordance with the Code of Corporate Governance Practices for Listed Companies? v In accordance with the "principles of Corporate Governance Practices for Listed Companies", the Company has amended the "Principles of Corporate Governance Practices" for the Company at the 10 th meeting of the 15 th Board of Directors (2022.11.11) and disclosed it on the Company's website.
+No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies 2.Shareholding structure and shareholders' equity of the Company (1) Does the company have internal procedures to deal with shareholders' suggestions, queries, disputes and litigation matters, and implement them in accordance with the procedures?
 (2) Does the company have a list of the substantial shareholders and ultimate controllers of the substantial shareholders who effectively control the company?
 (3) Has the company established and implemented a risk control mechanism and a firewall mechanism with its affiliates?
 (4) Does the company have internal regulations that prohibit insiders from trading marketable securities using information not publicly available in the market? v v v v The Company has a spokesperson and proxy spokesperson system to ensure shareholders' rights and interests, and is dedicated to handling shareholders' suggestions, queries, disputes and litigation matters.
 The major shareholders informed the Company of the increase, decrease or pledge of their shares in accordance with the regulations, and the Company reported on the Market Observation Post System in accordance with the law.
 The Company has established relevant system in the internal control system in accordance with the regulation, and audits are conducted by the audit department, the finance department or by an accountant on a regular or irregular basis.
-The Company has established "Internal Procedures for Handling Material Information", "Principles of Ethical Conduct" and "Integrity Management Regulations" to regulate internal personnel from having the opportunity to profit from their duties. requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies (3) No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies 3.Composition and responsibilities of the Board of Directors (1) Does the Board of Directors formulate and implement a diversity policy and specific management goal on the composition of its members?
-V (1) In accordance with Item 3 of Article 30 of the Company's Principles of Corporate Governance Practices, the composition of the Board of Directors should generally possess the knowledge, skills and qualities necessary for the performance of its duties.
+The Company has established "Internal Procedures for Handling Material Information", "Principles of Ethical Conduct" and "Integrity Management Regulations" to regulate internal personnel from having the opportunity to profit from their duties. companies (2) No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies (3) No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies 3.Composition and responsibilities of the Board of Directors (1) Does the Board of Directors formulate and implement a diversity policy and specific management goal on the composition of its members? v In accordance with Item 3 of Article 30 of the Company's Principles of Corporate Governance Practices, the composition of the Board of Directors should generally possess the knowledge, skills and qualities necessary for the performance of its duties.
 In order to achieve the desired objectives of corporate governance, the Board of Directors as a whole should possess the following competencies: Operational judgment ability.
 Accounting and financial analysis capabilities.
 Operational management capacity.
 Crisis management capacity.
+Industry knowledge.
 International Market View.
 Leadership Decision-making ability.
-The Company has amended Paragraph 2, Article 23 of the Company's Corporate Governance Best Practice Principles on March 24, 2020 to formulate an appropriate policy on diversity based on the company's business operations, operating dynamics, and development needs, i.e., basic No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies
+No major differences from the requirements of the Principles of Practice on Governance of TWSE/TPEx listed companies